-DjangoCMS-Cascade is a collection of plugins for Django-CMS >3.0 to add various HTML elements from CSS frameworks, such as Twitter Bootstrap or the Grid System 960 to the Django templatetag placeholder.
+DjangoCMS-Cascade is a collection of plugins for Django-CMS >=3.2 to add various HTML elements from CSS frameworks, such as Twitter Bootstrap to the Django templatetag placeholder.
 This Django App makes it very easy to add other CSS frameworks, or to extend an existing collection with additional elements.